osmosis-labs/docs/docs/osmosis-outpost/faq.md

-For this reason, according to how an outpost is designed, you need to ensure that all the tokens you are listing, are able to be swapped on Osmosis and recevied from and sent to the `outpost chain`.
+For this reason, according to how an outpost is designed, you need to ensure that all the tokens you are listing, are able to be swapped on Osmosis and received from and sent to the `outpost chain`.
 To do this, you need to list only the tokens who can reach your blockchain.

 > E.g., if you are constructing the `Juno outpost` and `Stride blockchain` does